sakra/FindMathematica/MANUAL.md

 #### Visual Studio

-To build the FindMathematica project with Visual Studio C++ for 64-bit Windows, open a Visual Studio command prompt, change directory to the `FindMathematica` root directory and run the following commands:
+To build the FindMathematica project with Visual Studio C++ for 64-bit Windows, open a Visual Studio command prompt, change directory to the `FindMathematica` root directory, and run the following commands:

     D:\FindMathematica>mkdir build